Astros vs. Cubs Player Props Betting Odds

-The Houston Astros host the Chicago Cubs at Minute Maid Park on Monday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds on Yordan Alvarez, Cody Bellinger and others in this matchup.
+The Houston Astros host the Chicago Cubs at Minute Maid Park on Tuesday at 8:10 PM ET.
+Those looking to place a player prop bet can find odds for Yordan Alvarez and others in this game.

 Bet on this matchup or its props with DraftKings!